Setting Up Automated Transactional Emails on Your Own Server

 sudo apt install opendkim opendkim-tools

-Configure OpenDKIM in /etc/opendkim.conf, then create keys for your domain.
+Configure OpenDKIM in /etc/opendkim.conf, then generate signing keys for your domain.

 sudo opendkim-genkey -D /etc/opendkim/keys/ -d yourdomain.com -s mail

-This creates a private key and a public key in /etc/opendkim/keys/.
+This command creates a private key and a public key in /etc/opendkim/keys/.
 Add the public key to your DNS TXT records under mail._domainkey.yourdomain.com.
-The record starts with v=DKIM1 followed by the key data.
+The record begins with v=DKIM1 followed by the key data.

-DMARC (Domain-based Message Authentication, Reporting and Conformance) tells receiving servers what to do when an email fails SPF or DKIM checks.
-It also provides reports back to you about emails sent using your domain, which helps identify unauthorised use of your domain.
-Start with a relaxed policy and tighten it once you confirm everything is working correctly.
+Domain-based Message Authentication, Reporting and Conformance instructs receiving servers how to handle emails that fail SPF or DKIM verification.
+It also delivers reports about email sent using your domain, which helps identify unauthorised use and configuration problems.

-This record instructs receiving servers to do nothing with failing emails but send reports to [email protected].
-Once DKIM and SPF are confirmed working, change the policy (p) to quarantine or reject as appropriate for your setup.
+This relaxed policy tells receiving servers to take no action on failing emails but send aggregate reports to reports [at] yourdomain.com.
+Once DKIM and SPF are confirmed working correctly, adjust the policy (p) to quarantine or reject as appropriate for your needs.

-Note: Before making DNS changes, back up your current DNS configuration.
-Incorrect TXT records can cause email delivery problems across your entire domain.
-Test changes during low-traffic periods and monitor delivery closely for the first few days.
+Important: Before modifying DNS records, back up your current configuration.
+Incorrect TXT records can disrupt email delivery across your entire domain.
+Make changes during low-traffic periods and monitor delivery closely for several days afterward.

 Setting Up Email Aliases for Different Triggers

-Email aliases forward incoming mail to different destinations or trigger different actions based on the sender or subject.
-In Postfix, aliases are defined in /etc/aliases.
-When an email arrives at an alias address, it is forwarded to the destination defined in the alias table.
+Email aliases forward incoming messages to appropriate destinations or trigger specific actions based on the address.
+Postfix manages aliases through /etc/aliases.
+When mail arrives at an alias address, it forwards to the configured destination.

 postmaster: root

-The postmaster alias is standard practice.
-It ensures critical system mail reaches an actual inbox rather than disappearing into a system account.
-The noreply alias discards mail sent to common non-responsive addresses.
-The confirmations alias routes enquiry confirmations to the relevant address.
+The postmaster alias is standard practice and ensures critical system messages reach a monitored inbox rather than disappearing into system accounts.
+The noreply alias discards mail sent to non-responsive addresses.
+The confirmations alias routes enquiry acknowledgements to the relevant team member.

-For more complex routing, such as forwarding different confirmation types to different team members or applying different processing rules, virtual alias maps provide more flexibility.
-Edit /etc/postfix/virtual to define these mappings, then point main.cf to the virtual alias map.
+For more flexible routing, such as directing different confirmation types to different team members or applying specific processing rules, virtual alias maps offer greater control.
+Edit /etc/postfix/virtual to define these mappings, then configure main.cf to reference the virtual alias map.

 sudo newaliases